Jennifer Hawkins

-Jennifer Hawkins (born 22 December 1983) is an Australian model, television presenter and beauty queen best known for being crowned Miss Universe Australia and later the same year Miss Universe 2004.
+Jennifer Louise Hawkins-Wall (née Hawkins; born 22 December 1983) is an Australian TV host, model and beauty queen who was crowned Miss Universe 2004.
+She had previously been crowned Miss Universe Australia 2004.
 She was the host of Australia's Next Top Model, and was brand ambassador for Lovable Intimates, Mount Franklin Lightly Sparkling and Range Rover, and formerly the face of Australian department store Myer.

 Early life

-Hawkins was born in Holmesville, New South Wales, to Gail and Robert,.
+Hawkins was born in Holmesville, New South Wales, to Gail and Robert.
 She attended West Wallsend High School in West Wallsend, New South Wales.
 She is one of four siblings.
 Hawkins was a cheerleader for the Newcastle Knights rugby league team, and the Hunter Pirates basketball team and also worked as a model.
 It was as a model that she was cast as Miss Australia for the Miss Universe competition.

 Hawkins also worked as a choreographer for a dance team that toured Australia specialising in Hip Hop and Ballet.

 Career

 Miss Universe

-Before participating in Miss Universe 2004, Hawkins sought advice from the previous Miss Australia, Ashlea Talbot, who represented Australia in the 2003 competition, and learned basic Spanish prior to travelling to Ecuador.
-However, Hawkins did not participate as Miss Australia but as the newly instated pageant Miss Universe Australia's first winner.
+Before participating in Miss Universe 2004, Hawkins sought advice from the previous Miss Universe Australia, Ashlea Talbot, who represented Australia in the 2003 competition, and learned basic Spanish prior to travelling to Ecuador.

 The Miss Universe pageant was held in Quito, Ecuador, on 1 June 2004.
 A week prior to the event, Hawkins was ranked sixth favourite to win the crown.
 During the final competition, she became the first Australian to make the semi-finals since Voni Delfos in 1993.
 She then proceeded to the top ten after competing in the evening gown competition, where she wore an unusual vintage copper gown that was designed by Bora and cost A$25,000.
 After the swimsuit competition, Hawkins advanced to the top five, and eventually won the Miss Universe title.
 The remaining top five were all delegates from the Americas and Caribbean, including Shandi Finnessey of the USA (1st runner-up), Alba Reyes of Puerto Rico (2nd runner-up), Yanina Gonzalez of Paraguay (3rd runner-up) and Danielle Jones of Trinidad and Tobago (4th runner-up).
 Hawkins was the second winner from Oceania since Lorraine Downes of New Zealand held the title in 1983, and the second Australian since Kerry Anne Wells who was crowned in Dorado, Puerto Rico in 1972 (Coincidentally both women were crowned in Spanish speaking countries).

 Hawkins was crowned by outgoing titleholder Amelia Vega from the Dominican Republic, after being announced by host Billy Bush as the "thunder from down under".

 Hawkins received an elaborate Mikimoto pearl encrusted crown, worth $250,000, as well as an extensive prize package.
 Hawkins was the first blonde-haired woman to win the title since Angela Visser of the Netherlands in 1989.